How To Build a PPC Reporting Dashboard to Track Performance

 The idea is to provide you and your clients with a single place to monitor the performance of all PPC campaigns without having to switch between multiple platforms.

-In this guide, we’ll discuss exactly how to set up a PPC dashboard for clients—including how to use annotations and goals to tell a story with your data, how to add a markup for your PPC services, and more.
+In this guide, we’ll discuss exactly how to set up a PPC reporting dashboard template for clients—including how to use annotations and goals to tell a story with your data, how to add a markup for your PPC services, and more.

 Let’s get started.

-Step-by-Step: How to Build a PPC Dashboard
+Step-by-Step: How to Build a PPC Reporting Dashboard

 In addition to a single dashboard for multiple ad platforms, we also have digital marketing dashboard templates for each of the over 80 built-in platform integrations, including Facebook Ads dashboard and Google Ads dashboard.

-1. Create a Campaign
+1. Create a PPC Campaign Dashboard

 In AgencyAnalytics, the first step of setting up a dashboard is always to create a new campaign for your client.
 In general, one campaign equals one client or URL, which is then used to monitor social media accounts, track PPC ads, and more.